arunl4it/l4itBackend/README.md

 - Register and login with email and password (email must end with @l4it.net)
 - JWT-based authentication
 - Blog CRUD (create, read, update, delete)
+- Only the creator of a blog can update or delete it
+- Only authenticated users can access their own blogs via `/blog/user/{user_id}`
 - Image upload for blogs (jpg, png, gif, webp)
 - CORS enabled for frontend integration